 What I love about my role with ESL: Working with overseas Clients to help them improve the written English on websites that are aimed at an English-speaking audience in order to present a professional website that is grammatically correct and has good use of the English language.:

 Dennis Fisher (Finance and Administration)

 Dennis was born in the small country town of Oatlands in the Tasmanian midlands.
 On leaving school, he worked on the family grazing property for two years, before applying to the PNG Public Service for a role as a Cadet Patrol Officer.
-Appointed Assistant District Commissioner, with PNG independence looming, a new career beckoned.
+Ten years later, with the rank of Assistant District Commissioner, and with PNG independence looming, a new career beckoned.

 On returning to Australia Dennis and his wife Leonie settled in Sydney, where Dennis began a career in the oil industry, first with BP and then Golden Fleece Petroleum, where he became NSW Credit Manager.
 After Golden Fleece Petroleum merged with Caltex Dennis and Leonie leased a service station in St Ives, later starting a retail business in travel goods, before launching a successful bookkeeping business where he met Michael.
 Joining DMS Group as Head of Finance & Administration, he recently also assumed responsibility for NAC and its website.